You are going to fall in love with this delicious Italian Pasta Salad!

 You've probably had antipasto before.
 It's often served as a first course or appetizer before Italian meals ... think olives, pepperoncini, giardiniera (marinated veggies), artichoke hearts, cheeses, etc. Yum, right?

-This easy Pasta Salad recipe is packed with flavorful, healthy ingredients:
+This easy recipe is packed with flavorful, healthy ingredients that you can find in any grocery store:

-- Pasta (I used cavatappi, but cellentani, rotini, or even penne would work.)
+- Pasta (I used cavatappi, but any spiral or even tube shaped pasta will work.)

 - Fresh Mozzarella